AML-2016-GROUP-2/Rnn-event-classifier/README.md

 [None, None, None, None, None, None, None, <event>]
 6. Use 80 % of the dataset for training and 20 % of the dataset for testing.
 7. Calculate accuracy (no of correct predictions / no of test samples) and report it.

-Deliverables :

-Post the code on Google groups by 12:45 pm, 19th Mar 2016.
-Report the accuracy and observations of the RNN on a Facebook post by 9 pm, 20th Mar 2016.